SergeyLavrentev/spondex/docs/monitoring.md

   mail channel is enabled, pulls in `mailutils` + `exim4`.
 2. Creates the state directory (`/var/lib/spondex-monitor`).
 3. Marks the monitoring script executable and drops the templated config.
 4. Installs `systemd` service + timer units and enables the timer.
+The unit now executes a post-step that calls `monitoring/monitor.py --poll-telegram-updates` to refresh Telegram subscribers (it exits immediately when polling is disabled in the config).

 The main playbook (`ansible/deploy.yml`) imports the role after the application stack is deployed, ensuring the script and configuration are present on the